marionettejs/backbone.marionette/docs/marionette.application.module.md

 `MyApp.start()` because the parent module, "Foo" is set to start with the app.

-A sub-module can override this behavior by setting it's `startWithParent` to false.
+A sub-module can override this behavior by setting its `startWithParent` to false.
 This prevents it from being started by the parent's `start` call.

 ```js